ericom-gideon/docs/docs/servers/create.md

 ## How to create a server

-1. Click on deploy server on the [dashboard](https://portal.ninefold.com) and follow the deploy server creation wizard.
-(Note:  You will need to have added a credit card to your account to deploy a virtual server).

-2. You will need to provide a name for the server: Use only a combination of numbers and upper / lower case letters.

-3. Choose the region: This dictates where the server will be geographically located.
-If you would like to have your server able to communicate across regions, you should [enable Ninefold Net](../networking/ninefold_net.md) before continuing any further with your deployment.

-4. Choose the level of processing.
-You will be able to scale up and down with one click as needed.
-(NOTE: This does not apply to the 512MB-X1 offering).

-5. Select the OS image.
-You can choose from our optimized templates or you can [upload your own ISO](how_to_attach_and_upload_an_iso.md).
+1. Select deploy server on the Ninefold [dashboard](https://portal.ninefold.com)

+2. Name your server to make it easy to identify later

+3. Chose your server architecture including its location, Memory/CPU and Server Image (Example Centos)

+4. Apply additional options such as daily backups, extra storage or specify user data *Optional

+5. Click Deploy! and follow the deployment notifications presented to see when you server will be ready.

-At a later date, if you plan to upgrade your template beyond the version origianlly provisioned (example: Ubuntu 12.04 to 14.04) please contact support prior to performing this action.
+***At a later date, if you plan to upgrade your template beyond the version origianlly provisioned (example: Ubuntu 12.04 to 14.04) please contact support prior to performing this action.***

-6. Select root disk storage
-	* Servers have a standard 80GB root disk.
-You cannot modify this.
-	* Custom ISOs can select smaller or larger root disks on deployment.
-	* Custom templates may have a different root disk that is dependent on the size of the disk on its creation. (e.g. a template of an 160GB virtual machine will be 160GB on deployment)

-7. Select if you wish to enable daily backups, this will have Ninefold take a daily snapshot of your server which you can restore at a later date, the portal will retain 7 copies.

-8. Select additional disk storage (optional): This will add another logical drive to your virtual machine that can be formatted and used to store additional data.
-You can remove or add more disk storage if required later.

-9. Click Deploy and you will be advised on the progress.
-Once completed you will be able to access your machine via Live View or RDP/SSH (if applicable).